tapdata/tapdata-docs/docs/prerequisites/cloud-databases/aliyun-rds-for-sql-server.md

 Aliyun RDS for SQL Server is an on-demand database hosting service for SQL Server with automated monitoring, backup and disaster recovery capabilities.

-This article serves as a detailed guide, outlining the steps to seamlessly incorporate a Aliyun RDS for SQL Server into Tapdata Cloud, enabling efficient data integration and management within your pipelines.
+This article serves as a detailed guide, outlining the steps to seamlessly incorporate a Aliyun RDS for SQL Server into TapData Cloud, enabling efficient data integration and management within your pipelines.

 ## Supported Versions